qu1queee/docker-simple/README.md

 # docker-simple

-Very simple Dockerfile, not aiming to produce a runable container.
+Very simple Dockerfile, a typical 2-stage-build with very small base images and a file copied around.